-The Weyl law [1] gives a fundamental link between the properties of quantum eigenstates in closed Hamiltonian systems, the Plank constant $\hbar$ and the classical phase space volume.
-The number of states in this case is determined by the system dimension d and the situation is now well understood both on mathematical and physical grounds [2, 3].
-Surprisingly, only recently it has been realized that the case of nonunitary operators describing open systems in the semiclassical limit has a number of new interesting properties and the concept of the fractal Weyl law has been introduced to describe the dependence of number of resonant Gamow eigenstates on $\hbar$ [4, 5].
-The Gamow eigenstates find important applications for decay of radioactive nuclei [6], quantum chemistry reactions [7], chaotic scattering [8] and microlasers with chaotic resonators [9, 10, 11].
+The Weyl law [1] gives a fundamental link between the properties of quantum eigenstates in closed Hamiltonian systems, the Planck constant \hbar , and the classical phase space volume.
+The number of states in this case is determined by the system dimension d, and the situation is now well understood on both mathematical and physical grounds [2,3].
+Surprisingly, only recently has it been realized that the case of nonunitary operators describing open systems in the semiclassical limit has a number of new interesting properties, and the concept of the fractal Weyl law has been introduced to describe the dependence of the number of resonant Gamow eigenstates on \hbar [4,5].
+The Gamow eigenstates find important applications for decay of radioactive nuclei [6], quantum chemistry reactions [7], chaotic scattering [8], and microlasers with chaotic resonators [9-11].
 Thus the understanding of their properties in the semiclassical limit represents an important challenge.

-According to the fractal Weyl law [4, 5] the number of Gamow eigenstates $N{\gamma}$ , which have escape rates $\gamma$ in a finite band width $0 \le \gamma \le \gamma_b$ , scales as where d is a fractal dimension of a classical strange repeller formed by classical orbits nonescaping in future (or past) times.
-By numerical simulations it has been shown that the law (1) works for the 3-disk system [5] and quantum chaos maps with absorption [12, 13] at specific values of d.
+According to the fractal Weyl law [4,5], the number of Gamow eigenstates N{γ} that have escape rates γ in a finite bandwidth $0 \le \gamma \le \gamma_b$ scales as where d is the fractal dimension of a classical strange repeller formed by classical orbits nonescaping in future (or past) times.
+By numerical simulations it has been shown that the law (1) works for a three-disk system [5] and quantum chaos maps with absorption [12,13] at specific values of d.
 Recent mathematical results for open quantum maps are presented in [14].
-The law (1) for open systems with a fractal dimension d < 2 leads to a striking consequence: only a relatively small fraction of eigenstates $\mu \sim N{\gamma}/N \propto \hbar^{(2-d)}$ have finite values of $\gamma$ while almost all eigenstates of matrix operator of size $N \propto 1/\hbar$ have infinitely large $\gamma$ .
-The later states are associated [12] with classical orbits which escapes from the system after the Ehrenfest time [15].
-The former states with finite $\gamma$ are related to the classical fractal repeller and have been named quantum fractal eigenstates due to a fractal structure of their Husimi distributions closely following the classical fractal [16].
+The law (1) for open systems with a fractal dimension d < 2 leads to a striking consequence: only a relatively small fraction of eigenstates $\mu \sim N{\gamma}/N \propto \hbar^{(2-d)}$ have finite values of γ , while almost all eigenstates of the matrix operator of size $N \propto 1/\hbar$ have infinitely large γ .
+The latter states are associated [12] with classical orbits which escape from the system after the Ehrenfest time [15].
+The former states with finite γ are related to the classical fractal repeller and have been named quantum fractal eigenstates due to the fractal structure of their Husimi distributions closely following the classical fractal [16].
 The semiclassical description of probability density for such states has been derived recently in [17].

-$$N{\gamma} \propto \hbar^{-(d-1)} \tag{1}$$
+$$N{\gamma} \propto \hbar^{-(d-1)},$$ (1)

-In view of the recent results described above I study numerically a simple model of the quantum Chirikov standard map (kicked rotator) with absorption introduced in [18] which allows to vary continuously the fractal dimension of the classical strange repeller.
-In this way the fractal Weyl law (1) is verified in the whole interval $1 \le d \le 2$ .
-The model also allows to establish the limiting semiclassical distribution over escape rates $\gamma$ and find its links with the fractal properties of the classical strange repeller.
+In view of the recent results described above, I study numerically a simple model of the quantum Chirikov standard map (kicked rotator) with absorption introduced in [18]

+which allows continuous variation of the fractal dimension of the classical strange repeller.
+In this way the fractal Weyl law (1) is verified in the whole interval $1 \le d \le 2$.
+The model also allows us to establish the limiting semiclassical distribution over escape rates γ and find its links with the fractal properties of the classical strange repeller.
+The Chirikov standard map is a generic model of chaotic dynamics, and it finds applications in various physical systems including magnetic mirror traps, accelerator beams, and Rydberg atoms in a microwave field [19-22].
+The quantum model has been built up in experiments with cold atoms [23].
+Thus the results obtained for this model should be generic and should find applications for various systems.